Superior Turbinate Atrophy

 Definition

-Superior turbinate atrophy is a condition where the tissues in the upper part of the nose, called the superior turbinates, become smaller or thinner.
+Superior turbinate is a condition where the tissues in the upper part of the nose, called the superior turbinates, become smaller or thinner.
 This can lead to various symptoms affecting breathing and overall nasal health.
 In this article, we’ll explore what superior turbinate atrophy is, its types, causes, symptoms, diagnostic tests, treatment options, preventive measures, and when to seek medical help.

 The nose has structures called turbinates that help humidify and filter the air we breathe.
 Superior turbinate atrophy specifically refers to the thinning or shrinking of the tissues in the upper part of the nose, known as the superior turbinates.